apptainer/singularity-userdocs/singularity_and_docker.rst

 Making use of private images from Docker Hub
 ----------------------------------------------------------

-After successful authentication, Singularity can also make use of *private* images available from the `Docker Hub <https://hub.docker.com/>`_.
+After successful authentication, apptainer can also make use of *private* images available from the `Docker Hub <https://hub.docker.com/>`_.
 The three means available for authentication follow here.
 Before describing these means, it is instructive to illustrate the error generated when attempting access a private image *without* credentials:

 .. code-block:: none

-    $ singularity pull docker://ilumb/mylolcow
+    $ apptainer pull docker://ilumb/mylolcow
     INFO:    Starting build...
     FATAL:   Unable to pull docker://ilumb/mylolcow: conveyor failed to get: Error reading manifest latest in docker.io/ilumb/mylolcow: errors:
     denied: requested access to the resource is denied